What Are Whales Doing With Plug Power - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Plug Power options trades today is 3859.67 with a total volume of 6,112.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Plug Power's big money trades within a strike price range of $22.5 to $35.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Plug Power's whale activity within a strike price range from $20.0 to $35.0 in the last 30 days.

 Plug Power Option Volume And Open Interest Over Last 30 Days